United By Cricket- Shikhar Dhawan and 1xBat root for the national team against Australia - www.lokmattimes.com

 United By Cricket- Shikhar Dhawan and 1xBat root for the national team against Australia

-PNN New Delhi [India], November 29: The India cricket team is touring Australia to name the best squad in ...
+New Delhi [India], November 29: The India cricket team is touring Australia to name the best squad in a ...

 Much to the fans’ regret, Shikhar Dhawan announced his retirement from cricket this summer, so he will not help the Indian squad on the pitch.
 However, his vast popularity will allow him to continue popularizing this sport with the support of 1xBat Sporting Lines.